-Information about sex discrimination or harassment shared with these confidential resources typically will not be reported to other WCC personnel (including the Title IX Coordinator or Deputy Title IX Coordinators), to the Respondent, or to others, unless the disclosing individual gives their consent to the disclosure or the law requires it (as may be the case with abuse involving a minor or under conditions involving imminent physical harm, for example).
-(Confidential resources may report non-identifying statistical information to the Title IX Coordinator or a Deputy Title IX Coordinator for recordkeeping and compliance purposes.)
+Information about sex discrimination or harassment shared with these Confidential Employees typically will not be reported to other Wilkes Community College personnel (including the Title IX Coordinator or Deputy Title IX Coordinator), to the Respondent, or to others, unless the disclosing individual gives their consent to the disclosure or the law requires it (as may be the case with abuse involving a minor or under conditions involving imminent physical harm, for example).
+Confidential Employees may report non-identifying statistical information to the Title IX Coordinator and/or Deputy Title IX Coordinator for recordkeeping and compliance purposes.